MustafaErvaErgul/PD2-Better-SSF/README.md

 nodeVersion = v20.12.2

 The "src" folder in this repo contains JS code that applies all the changes mentioned above with a single command "npm start".

+You need to add unedited versions of the following .txt files under data/global/excel and than use "npm start".
+* CubeMain.txt
+* Experience.txt
+* MagicPrefix.txt
+* MagicSuffix.txt
+* Runes.txt
+* SetItems.txt
+* Skills.txt
+* TreasureClassEx.txt
+* UniqueItems.txt

+"npm start" should only be called once to edit the files.
+Replace the ".txt" files with the unedited ones whenever you want to use "npm start".